Smallville season 3: Production

 Going into season three, the Smallville crew wanted to establish two main themes, which were the consequences of Clark running from his destiny, and Lex taking steps toward "the dark side".
 One of the consequences the creative team attempted to show for Clark was his distancing himself from his friends.
-Season three was also about showing just how evil Lionel is – illustrated by how he attempts to destroy Chloe's life and make Lex believe that he is going insane.
+Season three was also about showing just how evil Lionel is, which is illustrated by how he attempts to destroy Chloe's life and make Lex believe that he is going insane.
 In order to get better performances from the actors in each individual episode, the crew would often limit the detail an actor knew about their character.
 Meeting just at the beginning of the year to discuss the plans for the actor's respective roles, usually the actors would only find out precisely what their characters were going to do when the scripts arrived.
 Other times, an actor might be given a specific piece of character development and told to keep it a secret from the rest of the cast.